-Whether you’re hopping on a quick flight or jetting off on a long haul, you’ll need your passport.
-Even cruises and international rail lines often require passport identification.
+If you're hopping on any kind of flight abroad, you’ll need a passport.
+Even cruises and international rail lines often ask for one.

 Can you travel without a passport?

-If you live in the UK, you can travel to England, Wales, Scotland or Ireland without a passport, even if you’re travelling by plane.
+If you live in the UK, you can travel to England, Wales, Scotland or Northern Ireland without a passport, even if you’re going by plane.
+You can also travel to the Republic of Ireland without a passport.

-However, most airlines require some form of official ID, like a passport or driving license (provisional or full) in case your identity needs to be verified.
+But most airlines need you to have some form of official ID, whether that’s a passport or a driving license (provisional or full).
+This is in case they need to check your identity.

 What happens if my passport is lost or stolen on holiday?

-This report can be used either to get a replacement passport or a temporary travel document to get you home.
+You can then use this report to either get a replacement passport or a temporary travel document to get you home.

-You should also contact the UK Home Office or UK Embassy to tell them that you’ve lost your passport.
+You should also tell the UK Home Office or UK Embassy that you’ve lost your passport.

-You can cancel your passport if it’s lost, stolen or damaged via the official GOV webpage
+You can cancel your passport if it’s lost, stolen or damaged on the official GOV webpage.

 You can travel back home through a maximum of five countries with an ETD.